 “I don’t know.
 You better include rows and rear delt flies, shin raises, reverse wrist curls, neck extensions, side laterals, ear raises and something for your lower abs too.”

-As a result we have people who are afraid their shoulders will shut down without stupid stuff like rear delt flies and face pulls.
-The truth is that muscle imbalances are not as dangerous as mainstream fitness articles proclaim, and if you are doing compound exercises, it’s very unlike to suffer dangerous side effects.
+The modern muscle media is one of the many reasons why lifters suffer from muscle imbalances paranoia.
+There are people who think that their shoulders will shut down without stupid stuff like rear delt flies and face pulls.
+The truth is that muscular imbalances are not as dangerous as the mainstream fitness articles proclaim.

 What if I told you that having muscle imbalances is actually normal?

-There are two kinds of muscle imbalances as far as I am concerned.
-The first type is due to no training of an area, while the other type is caused by smaller muscle activation during compound exercises.
+There are two major types of muscle imbalances.
+The first type is the result of neglecting an area completely whereas the other type is caused by insufficient muscle activation during compound exercises.

 Many sports are lower or upper body dominant.
-There is a big difference between skateboarding and rock climbing.
-Skateboarding is extremely lower body dominant while rock climbing is full body with higher emphasis on grip and back strength.
+There is a big difference between skateboarding and rock climbing, for example.
+Skateboarding is focused on the lower body whereas rock climbing places a higher emphasis on grip and back strength.

-I can assure you that skateboarders couldn’t care less about how big their arms are.
+I can assure you that skateboarders couldn’t care less about the size of their arms.
 Ultimately, everything depends on your priorities.
-When you are not a bodybuilder or fitness model who is going to be judged on stage, there is no need to freak out if your rear delts are not coming up.
+When you are not a bodybuilder or a fitness model who is going to be judged on stage, there is no need to freak out if your rear delts are not coming up.

-In a recent post I talked extensively about captain upper bodies.
-While I don’t consider such training optimal, the truth is that your life could be just fine training wise, even if all you do for your legs is jogging and bike rides to the local bar.
+In a recent post, I talked extensively about the upper body captains.
+While I don’t consider similar training optimal, the truth is that your life could be just fine training wise even if all you do for your legs is jogging and bike rides to the local bar.

-The second kind of imbalance comes as a result of body structure.
-Different compound exercises have different effect on different people.
-Some are arm and leg dominant while others are torso and hip dominant.
+The second type of imbalance comes as a result of your body structure and technique.
+Different compound exercises have a different effect on different people.
+Some lifters are arm and leg dominant whereas others are torso and hip dominant.
 The result is imbalanced development.

-You can’t train all muscles in the body equally.
+You can’t train all the muscles in the body equally.

-Even if you wanted to, you can’t be training all your muscles equally.
+Even if you wanted to, you can’t train all your muscles equally.
 When was the last time you trained your shins directly for example?
 It’s not realistic to follow a routine that focuses on every single muscle.
-It’s just not practical, at least the way I see it.
+It’s not practical.

 It doesn’t take much to avoid muscle imbalances.